 Now that people with HIV and AIDS are living longer, however, other diseases are taking their toll.
 One of these is the hepatitis C virus, or HCV.
 As many as one-half of all people with HIV may have HCV, and the presence of HIV can exacerbate HCV and dramatically accelerate its progress to cirrhosis and death.
 In fact, liver disease has become the leading cause of hospital admissions and death in patients with HIV.
 Some of the new drugs place their own strain, making HAART patients even more at risk for liver disease, and therefore making HCV treatment even more important.

-Hepatitis C was first recognized in the early 1970s as non-A non-B hepatitis, and in the late 1980s researchers named it hepatitis C. The statistics show the extent of the disease: 3.9 million Americans have been infected with hepatitis C, of whom 2.7 million have chronic hepatitis C, that is, infection that lasts for more than six months; 1.8 percent of Americans are currently infected with the virus; each year another 36,000 individuals are newly infected with HCV; 85 percent of those infected have chronic HCV; only 15 percent clear acute HCV spontaneously, that is, in these people the infection develops quickly and lasts less than six months -- the opposite of the statistics on hepatitis B; most of those infected are adults ages 30 to 50; HCV is the leading cause for liver transplantation in the United States.
+The Spread of Hepatitis CHepatitis C was first recognized in the early 1970s as non-A non-B hepatitis, and in the late 1980s researchers named it hepatitis C. The statistics show the extent of the disease: 3.9 million Americans have been infected with hepatitis C, of whom 2.7 million have chronic hepatitis C, that is, infection that lasts for more than six months; 1.8 percent of Americans are currently infected with the virus; each year another 36,000 individuals are newly infected with HCV; 85 percent of those infected have chronic HCV; only 15 percent clear acute HCV spontaneously, that is, in these people the infection develops quickly and lasts less than six months -- the opposite of the statistics on hepatitis B; most of those infected are adults ages 30 to 50; HCV is the leading cause for liver transplantation in the United States.

 It has been estimated that more than 200 million people are infected with HCV, an overall incidence of 3.3 percent of the world's population.
 The number of deaths from hepatitis C is expected to triple in the next ten to twenty years.
 Without early and aggressive treatment of infected individuals, the death toll from HCV is likely to surpass that of AIDS and could reach more than a million by the year 2020.